Introduction

 • Save money

-• Pay off other debts first – Take out a personal loan with a low-interest rate instead of using credit cards.
-If possible, try not to use any obligation at all. – Look into saving plans such as Medisave and CPF (Central Provident Fund).
+• Pay off other debts first – Choose a low-interest personal loan instead of a credit card.
+Try not to utilize obligations. – Medisave and CPF are good savings schemes (Central Provident Fund).

 Look into other debts you have